chiradeep/netscaler-autoscale-lambda/README.md

 make update-config
 ```

 This should upload a `config.zip` file to the S3 config bucket, which should then trigger the lambda function.
+Of note is the variable `vip_config` - if the terraform config has this map variable, then the key `vip` in the map will be set to the IP of the client ENI of the NetScaler.

 # Workflow
 Once the lambda function is created and the initial terraform config has been uploaded, the DevOps team can make changes to the config using `make update-config`.
 An alternative is to have a separate git repository for the config and use Git webhooks to update `config.zip` in the S3 bucket.
 Github webhooks can be [automated using](https://aws.amazon.com/blogs/compute/dynamic-github-actions-with-aws-lambda/) AWS lambda as well.